clojurewerkz/gizmo/README.md

-# Widgie is an effortless way to create web applications in Clojure
+# Gizmo is an effortless way to create web applications in Clojure

 It's a leiningen template and a combination of best Ring, Clojure